plausible/docs/docs/events-api.md

 E.g: Add this header to your request and log the response.

-:::note
+:::tip Want to monitor the status of our API?
-You can can use GET https://plausible.io/api/health endpoint to monitor the status of our API
+You can can use GET https://plausible.io/api/health endpoint to do so
 :::